 Termite baiting systems are seen as advantageous for the following reasons:

 Some see termite baiting systems as being more environmentally friendly than a chemical barrier because no chemicals are being delivered into the soil.
 However, many termite baiting systems still use chemicals.

-The misconception that chemical barriers are harmful to the environment came from the original chemicals used in the 90’s (and prior) to kill termites that were harmful to humans and the environment.
-However, these chemicals have been banned and now pest control companies, including us, only use safe chemicals approved by the Australian Pesticides and Veterinary Medicines Authority (APVMA).
+The misconception that chemical barriers are harmful to the environment came from the original chemicals used in the 90’s (and prior) to kill termites; these were harmful to humans and the environment.
+However, these chemicals have been banned.
+Now, pest control companies, including us, only use safe chemicals approved by the Australian Pesticides and Veterinary Medicines Authority (APVMA).
 The APVMA also approves the chemical label which stipulates when and how the chemicals can be applied and where they cannot be applied.
 This ensures that the chemicals have the lowest environmental impact while still effectively controlling problem pests.

 If you’re truly averse about using chemicals in the soil next to your home, non-toxic termite baiting systems would be a better option for you.
 However, chemical barriers still provide superior protection.

 2. Their upfront cost is less expensive and easier to install.

 Other than chemical or physical termite prevention barriers, many believe installing termite baiting systems is easier and less expensive because all that is required are a few baiting ‘traps’ dug into the ground, whereas chemical soil barriers have a higher upfront cost and can take up to a day to install.
 However, for the ultimate protection against termites, termite baiting systems aren’t always foolproof.
 They may not catch all termite activity and you’ll be dealing with higher costs down the road when you need to fix any damage.
 This is why our team always prefers a chemical soil barrier over a termite baiting system, or a combination of both if a complete chemical soil barrier installation isn’t a viable option.